Old Bridge Township, New Jersey: Old mill streams

 Madison Township had many mill streams that were used to generate water power.
 The Warne family owned fulling mills in the area.
 Fulling was used as a finishing process used on woolen cloth that would remove the dirt and grease and to compact the wool fibers.
 The mill is said to have been run behind Old Bridge High School and flows east into the Matawan Creek.
 The area of Old Bridge was also known for its many mills that manufactured snuff, a scented tobacco product that was used by men and women during that time.
 The Washington Snuff mill (later renamed the Dill Snuff Mill) was established in 1801 and was located on Mount Pleasant and Old Bridge Turnpike (now Route 516).

 Clay industry

-The clay soil in the area surrounding Old Bridge was used for pottery and bricks way before the first European settlers.
+The clay soil in the area surrounding Old Bridge was used for pottery and bricks long before the first European settlers.
 "Fine clay had surrounded Cheesequake Creek when the Lenni Lenape Native Americans lived there.
 The early discoveries of clay along the banks opened the clay industry to Middlesex County as well as the state of New Jersey.
 By the 1800s clay was a major industry.
 The clay deposits found along Cheesequake Creek are reported to be some of the finest stoneware clays in the United States."
 The clay supplied local potters as well as those in Hudson Valley, Norwalk, Connecticut, other New England states, and parts of Canada.
 The earliest use of clay from this area was used by Captain James Morgan before the Revolution.
 The Perrine clay pit was located near U.S. Route 9 and Ernston Road.